Ali-E-K/Windows-TrustedInstaller-bypasser/README.md

 #### Usage

+Run the executable "ti_bypasser.exe"

-Run the following command in a command prompt:
+Or run the following command in a command prompt:

 ```sh
 python main.py
 ```

-or:

 ```sh
 ti_bypasser.exe